[Cursors]

 Long-Tailed Duck -Clangula hyemalis

-Plentiful duck spotted in estuaries or rough surf, they seem to not have indifference for conditions of enviromental hostilities like its fellow seabirds.
+Plentiful duck spotted in estuaries or rough surf, they seem to have preference for conditions composed of enviromental hostilities, like its fellow seabirds.
+Very aestetically pleasing duck to me, there's something about white and black ducks that really capitivate me, I think its the contrast and the crypsticness that calls to me.

 Bufflehead -Bucephala albeola